Monday, June 30, 2025

 • OTPS decreased from $95.96M to $92.3M

-NYCERS has officially stated that the Legacy Replacement Project is "anticpated" to be completed by December 2030.
+NYCERS has officially stated that the Legacy Replacement Project (LRP) is "anticpated" to be completed by December 2030.
 That is a four and half year delay on a project that started in 2015.
 In addition there is yet no detail plan how this project will be completed by this date.

-Other Than Personnel Services (OTPS) Expenses
+Highlights of the Other Than Personnel Services (OTPS) Expenses

 CategoryFY-2025FY-2026